 A few years ago, virtual team meetings were common only for IT firms and startups.
-But COVID-19 has changed our world, and today most businesses choose to hold virtual meetings instead of face-to-face ones.
+But COVID-19 has changed our world, and today most organizations need to hold virtual meetings as well as face-to-face ones.
 The problem is that not all employers have adapted to the changes and have become accustomed to managing virtual teams.
-Many managers are still struggling to boost the effectiveness of online communication and improve their team’s productivity.
-So how do we get the most out of virtual team meetings?
+Many managers are still struggling to boost the effectiveness of virtual meetings to strengthen their team’s productivity.
+So how do you manage productive virtual team meetings?

 Most companies use Zoom and Webex.
 These video conferencing tools are effective, and they are definitely worth your attention.
 However, if your team will be working on a sophisticated remote project, consider other options and choose software that perfectly meets your need.
 Just don’t forget that the software must have an intuitive user interface and be compatible with the devices of your team members.
 Also, to avoid any technical issues, you should provide virtual teams with guidelines on how to install and use the software.

 Zoom, as well as other videoconferencing software, allows users to decide whether they want to use their cameras or not.
 Quite often, employees choose to turn off the video.
 And that’s a problem.
 The use of video is beneficial – it enhances non-verbal communication, like facial expressions, hand gestures, and body posture.
 When employees see each other (even on a tiny screen), the conversation feels more familiar and natural.
 Therefore, if you want to make virtual team meetings more effective, encourage team members to turn on video.
 Explain to them why it’s important and how it benefits teamwork.

 Another great thing about using video is that it helps employees stay productive while working from home.
 When they know they need to turn on the video, they make an extra effort to get ready for the meeting.
 Instead of wearing comfy pajamas all day, they get up from their bed, dress up, and clean the room.